hbctraining/variant_analysis/lessons/alignment_file_processing.md

 Additionally, while SAM files are nice due to their human readability, they are typically quite large files and it is not an efficient use of space on the cluster.
 Fortunately, there is a binary compression version of SAM called BAM.
 While we sort the reads, we are going to use to convert our SAM file to a BAM file.
 We don't need to specify this SAM-to-BAM conversion explicitly, because `Picard` will make this change by interpretting the file extensions that we provide in the `INPUT` and `OUTPUT` file options.

 ```
+# Query-sort alginment file and convert to BAM
 java -jar $PICARD/picard-2.8.0.jar SortSam \
 INPUT=$SAM_FILE \
 OUTPUT=$QUERY_SORTED_BAM_FILE \